approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

     <img src="readme-images/shapes-bad.png" width="256" title="Shapes Bad">
 </p>

-This contacts `https://shapes.approov.io/v2/shapes` to get the name of a random shape.
-It gets the status code 400 (`Bad Request`) because this endpoint is protected with an Approov token.
-Next, you will add Approov into the app so that it can generate valid Approov tokens and get shapes.
+This contacts `https://shapes.approov.io/v1/shapes` to get the name of a random shape.
+This endpoint is protected with an API key that is built into the code, and therefore can be easily extracted from the app.

 ## ADD THE APPROOV DEPENDENCY